 Envoy is a proxy server that has good HTTP2 and gRPC support and is relatively straightforward to configure for this purpose.

-• Configure a service for the envoy sidecar an example service is shown below (service.yaml) you may have another service already for local cluster access (for Thanos Ruler or Grafana etc.)
+) you may have another service already for local cluster access (for Thanos Ruler or Grafana etc.)--store

-• [port_name] is the name of the port specified within the service (see service.yaml)
+is the name of the port specified within the service (see service.yaml

 kind: Deployment